 Agriculture Finance: Agriculture is a major source of livelihood throughout the world, especially for the 75 percent of poor people living in the rural areas of developing countries.
 In fact, agriculture is a source of livelihood for 86 percent of rural people; but lack of access to finance to adopt efficient technologies and resource allocation holds farmers back.

 Capital Markets: Capital Markets allow businesses to raise long-term funds by providing a market for securities, both through debt and equity.
-Capital Markets offer a whole range of sometimes complicated products which allow businesses and banks not just to raise capital but also to ‘hedge’ (protect) against risks.
+Capital Markets offer a wide range of products that allow businesses and banks not just to raise capital but also to hedge against risks.

-Housing Finance: Housing Finance generates economic growth via job creation, entrepreneurship, and economic linkages and makes it possible both for people to have shelter and a real asset.
-For these reasons, IFC works with clients to increase access to housing finance in emerging markets and consequently, to increase affordable housing.
+Housing Finance: Housing finance generates economic growth via job creation, entrepreneurship, and economic linkages.
+Such finance enables people to have shelter and to build equity in a real asset.
+For these reasons, IFC works with clients to increase access to housing finance in emerging markets.
+This increases the supply of affordable housing.

 Insurance: Too many unmitigated risks can push individuals back into the poverty cycle, endanger the survival of businesses and jobs, and impair economic growth.
 To help protect the financial viability of businesses and individuals in emerging markets, IFC supports efforts to ease access to insurance.